 Obviously, the late spring and summer are going to give you the best weather chances, but as long as you’re well-prepared and don’t mind getting a bit wet/cold, you can wild camp at any time of the year.
 In fact, some of the best adventures can be enjoyed in the winter and autumn when it’s quieter out and about.

-No need to take off huge chunks of annual leave.
+No need to take off huge chunks of annual leave for your wild camping trip.
 You have more time for adventuring than you might think: weekends and bank holidays add up to a huge 116 days of the year in 2019 – that's 116 days you could be getting out into nature and trying your hand at an adventure.
 That's almost a third of the year before you've even taken any time off.

-What skills do I need to wild camp?
+What skills do I need for wild camping?

-You don’t need to be Ray Mears to enjoy wild camping.
+You don’t need to be Ray Mears to enjoy a good wild camp.
 Whether you’re an avid hiker or have never put a tent up before, there’s no need to let a perceived lack of skill stop you from getting out into nature.
-We’ve put together a quick list of basic skills to get you going:
+We’ve put together a quick list of basic wild camping related skills to get you going:

-There are a number of GPS apps you can download to help you with navigation: Gaia is our favourite.
-It offers maps of hiking trails and the functionality to record your trips.
-It’ll also show you whether a piece of land is private and public, helping you to pick your ideal camping spot.
+There are a number of GPS apps you can download to help you with navigation: Gaia and ViewRanger are our favourites for wild camping.
+They offers maps of hiking trails and the functionality to record your trips.
+They’ll also show you whether a piece of land is private and public, helping you to pick your ideal camping spot.

-Weather.
-It’ll come as no surprise that wild camping is no (considerably less) fun in torrential rain and high winds (and it’s potentially dangerous, too).
-It’s important to be flexible and willing to postpone your trip if necessary.
+Weather when wild camping.
+It’ll come as no surprise that camping wild is no (considerably less) fun in torrential rain and high winds (and it’s potentially dangerous, too).
+It’s important to be flexible and willing to postpone your wild camping trip if necessary.
 If you want to check the weather in your chosen area before you go, it’s best to check updates on the Met Office website and the Mountain Weather Information Service (MWIS).

 No one wants to rock up to their chosen spot in the middle of nowhere at midnight only to find they’ve forgotten their headtorch, or toilet paper for that matter, but one of them will surely make for a better story.
 In all seriousness though, hyperthermia is a killer (remember the 3 3’s - 3 weeks without food, 3 days without water, 3 hours without shelter).

-Failing to protect yourself from the elements due to lack of clothing or shelter could be disastrous.
+Failing to protect yourself from the elements due to lack of clothing or shelter could be disastrous when wild camping.
 That being said, this doesn’t need to be a problem.
 Just ensure you check the weather and pack accordingly.

 Three words: first aid kit.
 Essential items include fabric tape and bandages, antiseptic, plasters, tweezers, scissors, painkillers, iodine tablets for sterilisation, alcohol prep pads, and safety pins.

-Cooking and eating.
+Cooking and eating when wild camping.
 In the wilderness, a major priority is sourcing clean water.
 Still water (the stuff in lakes, ponds and springs) may look all-too tempting when you’re thirsty, but be careful – these places can be breeding grounds for dangerous bacteria that can make you very very ill.
 Instead, choose running water like that in streams and rivers, which is likely to be fresher.